 Gina and Amanda shared with me that their first COVID meal was delivered all the way down to Pakenam, to a lady that rang up and asked them if they would deliver a few meals to her family.
 She was in hospital having chemotherapy and was hoping Gina and Amanda could help out her husband who was at home looking after their newborn baby.

-They have had a far bit of demand for their meals over the last few months.
 During August and September they were delivering upwards of a hundred meals a week to people that needed a meal.
 Some people asked for a meal for their family and others were nominated by people that knew they where struggling to put food on their table.